Chord Company GroundARAY

 There is clearly something here (or not here), to the benefit of the system

-I’m evaluating the GroundARAY this time with the Hugo 2 on ‘minimal settings’, minimum crossfeed and the lowest filter setting, fixed output to the MOON 250i amplifier.
+I’m evaluating the GroundARAY with the Hugo 2 on ‘minimal settings’, minimum crossfeed and the lowest filter setting, fixed output to the MOON 250i amplifier.
 It is an exemplary system, the Jern loudspeakers really come across beautifully with the MOON amplification.

 Cambridge Audio Evo 150